AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

     **Note:** The account that you use to add domain names must have management permissions on Alibaba Cloud DNS resources.
 Otherwise, DNS resolution fails.
 If DNS resolution fails, you can manually change the DNS record of the domain name after the domain name is automatically added.

--   [Manually add website configurations](#section_i0l_fp0_t66): This mode requires you to manually add your website configurations, such as the domain name, network protocol, server address, and server port.
-Also, you must change the DNS record of the domain name to forward the website requests to WAF for traffic scrubbing.
+-   [Manually add website configurations](#section_i0l_fp0_t66): This mode requires you to manually add your website configurations, such as the domain name, protocol, server address, and server port.
+You also need to change the DNS record of the domain name to forward the web requests of the website to WAF for traffic scrubbing.

 ## Configure WAF to automatically add website configurations